adafruit/Trinket_Arduino_Linux/README.md

         sudo reload udev

 3. Run the Arduino IDE downloaded in step 1!
-See step 5 of the manual installation steps below for more information how programming boards.
+See step 5 of the manual installation steps below for more information on programming boards.

 ## Manual Installation